Hsieh / DeliveranceThunder and Rain

 FifthSix

-If only the superior man can deliver himself, it brings good fortune.
-He confides in the inferior man.
+If only the superior man can deliver himself, It brings good fortune.
+Thus he proves to inferior men that he is in earnest.

 Small Image